DigitalCoreNZ/hashnode/cmacc9grh002m09kycxyr8roc.md

 ollama serve &
 ```

 > NOTE: An error typically displays (see below) because Ollama, by default, *already* runs as a background service.
-Also, by default, Ollama run on port 11434.
+Also, by default, Ollama runs on port 11434.
 >
 > ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1745578527337/acba5663-7582-4eba-8f4b-6475a7bcba16.png align="center")